MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-dynamic-m.md

     :::image type="content" source="media/power-bi-dynamic-m/multiple-select.png" alt-text="Screenshot of Model View, showing the multi-select setting.":::

-1. Modify the KQL query, setting the parameter type to dynamic and changing the `where` condition to check the list of parameter values.
+1. Modify the KQL function, setting the parameter type to dynamic and changing the `where` condition to check the list of parameter values.

     ```kusto
     .create-or-alter function EventsByStates (EventTypeParam:dynamic)